-Why Live Stream?
+Why Live Stream Sports?

-Live streaming is all about consumer choice and broadcaster flexibility.
+Streaming media is all about consumer choice and broadcaster flexibility.
 Viewers can tune in at any time, to any channel of their choice, without having to limit themselves to the channels that come with a cable or satellite subscription.

 Live Streaming Basics

-- Encoding Device
+- an encoding Device

-Video Hosting Platforms
+The Role of Video Hosting Platforms

 Video Techniques for Live Sports Streaming

 For live sports streaming, you should employ a minimum of two cameras: one to zoom in on the site of play, and another to maintain a wider-angle on the crowd.

 In addition, you’ll also need to control the camera motion.
 At a minimum, this means using a tripod.
 For higher-quality shots, you’ll want a fluid-head tripod that pans smoothly and cleanly.
 You may also want to consider a jib arm or track to achieve some camera movement in your shots.